 Step #4.
 Select Forget this device from the options and then tap on Forget Device again to confirm the action.

-Before we proceed with the steps, ensure that both your AirPods and the charging case are sufficiently charged.
+Before we proceed with the steps, ensure that your AirPods and the charging case are sufficiently charged.

 Step #1.
 Place your AirPods in their case and close the lid.